TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 a normal package.
 You would not need to put it into a distinct Git or remote composer repository.

-Usually these extensions are saved in a directory like :file:`<root>/packages/` or :file:`<root>/extensions/` (and no longer in `typo3conf/ext/`), so you would use:
+Usually these extensions are saved in a directory like :file:`<project_root>/packages/` or :file:`<project_root>/extensions/` (and no longer in :file:`typo3conf/ext/`), so you would use:

 .. code-block:: shell
    :caption: typo3_root$

-   composer config repositories.your-project-name path './packages/*' composer require yourvendor/sitepackage
+   composer config repositories.your-project-name path './packages/*' composer require myvendor/sitepackage

-This also means that your sitepackage needs to be contained in its own directory like :file:`<root>/packages/my_sitepackage/` and provide the right :file:`composer.json` file within that directory.
-That :file:`composer.json` file would also list all the possible autoloading-Information of PHP classes that your sitepackage uses:
+This also means that your sitepackage needs to be contained in its own directory like :file:`<project_root>/packages/my_sitepackage/` and provide the right :file:`composer.json` file within that directory.
+That :file:`composer.json` file would also list all the possible autoloading information of PHP classes that your sitepackage uses:

 .. code-block:: json
    :caption: EXT:my_sitepackage/composer.json